Blog

 Key Points:

-- The Three Pillars: Effective observability relies on the seamless correlation of three types of telemetry data: Logs (discrete events/details), Metrics (numerical measurements/quantities), and Traces (the full journey of a single request across services).
+• The Three Pillars: Effective observability relies on the seamless correlation of three types of telemetry data: Logs, Metrics, and Traces.

 When a production request fails, how much time is wasted manually bouncing between the logging platform, the metrics dashboard, and the APM tool just to find the root cause?
 For teams running complex distributed systems, the tools exist, but correlating data across them consumes more time than resolving the actual problem.